mahesh-panchal/test_nfcore_workflow_chain/README.md

 Aim: Chain together nf-core Fetchngs, Rnaseq, and Viralrecon into a single workflow that allows updates to be pulled from source repos.

 Disclaimer: Prototype for learning how to chain together nf-core workflows.
 Output is not tested for accuracy.
 Bugs are likely.
+It's probably less hassle to run the workflows separately than deal with the merge conflicts and code base management when updating.

+## Basic steps
+1. Add workflows with `git subtree`.
+2. Find duplicate filenames with different content in assets, bin, and lib.
+Rename them to be pipeline specific, and update the code bases
+3. Copy assets, bin, and lib subworkflow folders to their respective folders in the root of the mega-workflow.
+4. Include workflows and includeConfig nextflow.configs, and copy `check_max` function.
+5. Add emit, take, and main statements where necessary to be able to chain workflows.
+6. Connect it all up.

 ## Setup

 ```bash